-- 1.1 This report outlines the policies, procedures and delegations, which have been built up over a number of years in relation to licensing and registration issues, allowing the Licensing Authority to delegate the bulk of the administration associated with the licensing regime to be carried out by Officers. - 1.2 It also ensures that the Committee itself acts in a manner which is as open and consistent as circumstances allow. - 1.3 The report consolidates existing policy, procedures and delegations and updates those policies in line with current working practices.
+- 1.1 This report outlines the policies, procedures and delegations, which have been built up over a number of years in relation to licensing and registration issues, allowing the Licensing Authority to delegate the bulk of the administration associated with the licensing regime to be carried out by Officers. - 1.2 It also ensures that the Committee itself acts in a manner which is as open and consistent as circumstances allow. - 1.3 The report consolidates existing policy, procedures and delegations and updates those policies in line with current working practices, it also contains links to relevant policy documents, conditions and byelaws to provide a more complete overview of the Licensing Functions. - 1.4 The format of the report has been revised for ease of reference.
+The report does not contain any proposed amendments to existing policies.

-2. Recommendation
+2. Recommendations

-- 2.1 That the Committee notes the policies approved by City Council: - relating to the Gambling Act 2005 and approved in 2013; - regarding Sexual Entertainment Venues and approved in 2014; - relating to the Licensing Act 2003 and approved in 2015; - 2.2 That the Committee note the changes to the Poisons Act as detailed in paragraph 17 of Appendix 1 to this report. - 2.3 That the amendment to Paragraph 3.16.1 of Appendix 1, as detailed in Paragraph 4.7 be agreed. - 2.4 That the Committee approves the policies and procedures contained in Appendix 1 related to all other matters.
+- 2.1 That the Committee notes the policies approved by City Council: - relating to the Gambling Act 2005 and approved in 2016 - regarding Sexual Entertainment Venues and approved in 2014; - relating to the Licensing Act 2003 and approved in 2015. - 2.2 That the Committee approves the policies and procedures and delegations contained in the report.

 Contact Officer: Chris Neville, Head of Licensing

-Telephone: 0121 303 6103
+Telephone: 0121 303 6920

 E-mail: chris.neville@birmingham.gov.uk